o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/debugging.md

 ---
+linktitle: Debugging
+title: Script Canvas Debugging
-description: ' Debug your Script Canvas graphs in Open 3D Engine''s visual scripting tool. '
+description: Debug your Script Canvas graphs in Open 3D Engine.
-title: 'Script Canvas Debugging'
 ---

 Script Canvas supports live debugging of a Script Canvas graph running in-game.
 You can use O3DE Editor or non-editor tools like game launchers as debug targets.